"The Quality Will Remain Long After The Price Is Forgotten"

 As a commitment to the breed and protection against back yard breeders/puppy farmers, ALL pups sold as pets will be sold on Limited registration, not for export or breeding and we require a desexing contract prior to the puppy leaving our property.
 Puppies will be available when they are approximately 8 to 10 weeks of age.
 During this time we continue their socialisation, lead training and start house (toilet) training to ready them into an easy transition into their new home.

 If you are interested in a whippet then do some research on the breed.
 Try and visit kennels if you can and make sure you buy a puppy from a registered reputable breeder that sells a whippet WITH ANKC registration papers.
 Ask questions regarding health and purchase agreements.
 A reputable breeder should be asking you questions about your lifestyle and the kind of home you will be offering a whippet.
 The aim is to find forever homes where the whippet will be part of the family.
 We realise that sometimes life throws us a curve ball and you may no longer be able to keep your whippet.
-If this is the case we want to be part of the rehoming process or will gladly accept the return of the whippet for rehoming into a suitable home.
+If this is the case we will gladly accept the return of the whippet for rehoming into a suitable home.

 A Breeders Poem